Key takeaways

 Bottom Line

-Recommended for: Developers who want structured task dispatch and centralized approval management across multiple AI agents
+Recommended for: Developers who want structured task dispatch and centralized approval management across multiple AI agents—the free, open-source model makes it low-risk to trial

-Not recommended for: Users wanting a full IDE experience, Windows/Linux developers, or those preferring autonomous agent workflows
+Not recommended for: Users wanting a full IDE experience, Windows/Linux developers, those preferring autonomous agent workflows, or teams needing an actively maintained dependency

-Outlook: Differentiated positioning with cross-platform Apple support; success depends on whether orchestration becomes a distinct product category
+Outlook: Differentiated positioning with cross-platform Apple support, but the slowing commit cadence and absent community discussion make long-term maintenance the open question; success depends on whether orchestration becomes a distinct product category

 Research by Ry Walker Research • methodology